Welcome to Centre Dufferin District High School, home of the "Royals"

 News & Upcoming Events

 Follow Centre Dufferin on Twitter - get the news you need now about all the great things going on.
 Just click on the Twitter icon found in the right upper hand corner.
-New to Twitter?
+Follow the library on Twitter: @LibraryCDDHS and follow the Europe 2013 trip on Twitter: @junobeach2013 New to Twitter?
 Learn about it here.

 Applying to a college or university this year?
-Read more here.
-7 Conversation Tips for Parents of Post-Secondary Students Applying to college guide and applying to university guide.
+Read the university guide and the college guide.
+7 Conversation Tips for Parents of Post-Secondary Students

-2012-2013 Calendar of Events Locker Rules Late to Class Policy 2012-13 School Brochure Volunteer Opportunities
+Locker Rules Late to Class Policy Volunteer Opportunities

 - Manon Racine, BScRN, who is here Monday and Thursday is a Public Health Nurse (PHN).
 Ms. Racine can be reached at 519-925-2244, ext.
 320 or at the Wellington-Dufferin-Guelph Health Unit at 1-800-265-7293, ext.
 5630.
 PHN help students achieve an optimum level of health by offering: counselling, testing, treatment for health issues, such as birth control, HIV and sexually transmitted infections as well as providing health promotion and classroom support for the health curriculum.